account931/account931-Laravel_2024_migration/README.md

 {!! $owner->first_name  !!}  unescaped thml
-{{-- This comment will not be present in the rendered HTML --}}   comment composer dump-autoload
+{{-- This comment will not be present in the rendered HTML --}}   comment composer dump-autoload git restore . is supported from git 2.23+ only, use git checkout . (or git checkout --compose.jso)

 ##Event/Listener
 Event/Listener => Models\Owner ($dispatchesEvents = [event/listener]), Event is bound to Listener in Providers\EventServiceProvider, app\Events\OwnerCreated & app\Listeners\SendOwnerCreatedNotification themselves.